sbpforward/Airbnb-in-Denver/README.md

 + There's a section called "Getting Around" on every listing where hosts can tell guests what kind transporation options are available around the area.
 What are hosts telling guests?
 More Uber mentions or Lyft?
 Are they proponents of the Light Rail?
 + What's the Airbnb utilization per neighborhood?
 And learning how to map that visually.

-But what started out to be a project to see how I could maximize and make the most from my Airbnb listings quickly turned into ---something, some kind of detective work---- after finding out where the data came from and digging into the actual data myself.
+But what started out to be a project to see how I could maximize and make the most from my Airbnb listings quickly turned into a compliance investigation after finding out where the data came from and digging into the actual data myself.

 Data Description
 ------